 The Adnyamathanha people of the Flinders Ranges tell the story of Akurra, the Rainbow Serpent, who travelled to Mudna (Lake Frome) and drank it dry.
 Today, the Adnyamathanha still hunt on the lake’s shores but never venture onto its surface as it is too dangerous because the rainbow serpent still resides beneath the salt crust.
 The Aboriginal name for the lake – Mudna — means trap in two ways.
 On the one hand, it describes the possibility of being caught in the muddy ooze below the salt crust, and secondly, if one studies the shape of the lake from directly above is the same as the shape of the trap-net known as munda, with its draw-string to close the mouth of the trap, represented by the narrow channel at the northern extremity of the lake, .

 The ancient Lake Mega-Frome (Lakes Frome, Blanche, Callabonna and Gregory combined) was last connected to Lake Eyre 50-47 thousand years ago.
-The region in which it is situated has little rainfall and is very sparsely settled, with the closest settlement to it being Arkaroola Village on the edge of the Flinders Ranges, some 40 kilometres (25 mi) north-west of its nearest shore.
+Today, the region has little rainfall and is very sparsely settled.
+The closest settlement is Arkaroola Village on the edge of the Flinders Ranges, some 40 kilometres (25 mi) northwest of its nearest shore.

 Drainage into and between lakes in the Lake Eyre- Frome Basin of South Australia.